Skip to main content

 app.post('/contacts', contacts.addContact);

-If you'd like to test adding a contact, you can do this via the command line at the moment (due to the lack of the WUI).
-Fire up your terminal window and execute the following (make sure that you have re-started the application): curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "Uncle Joe"}' [http://host:1222/contacts](http://host:1222/contacts)
+Want to test adding a contact?
+You can do this via the command line for now (since we don’t have a web UI yet).
+Fire up your terminal and run the following (make sure you’ve restarted the application): curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "Uncle Joe"}' [http://host:1222/contacts](http://host:1222/contacts)

-This should result in something similar:
+This should produce something like:

 HTTP/1.1 200 OK